-At USA Medical Center we consider you a partner in your hospital care.
+At USA Health University Hospital, we consider you a partner in your hospital care.
 We encourage respect for the personal preferences and values of each individual, and hereby adopt this Bill of Rights and Responsibilities.

 You Have The Right To:

 - Appropriate and safe treatment for your health condition no matter what your race, age, creed, gender, national origin, or source of payment for your care.

 - Be told about your medical condition, treatment, and outlook in terms that you can understand.

 - Make choices about your own care, including the right to request or refuse treatment as allowed by law.